-If your calf rearing program has been only modestly successful you may be weaning at body weights of 145 to 155 pounds.
+On one hand, if your calf rearing program has been only modestly successful you may be weaning large breed calves at body weights of 145 to 155 pounds.
 No matter how favorable the weather conditions these calves will need to be regularly eating five pounds of calf grower grain (16% crude protein) daily to approach a growth goal above 1.7 pounds a day.
 When the weather drops below freezing we need to add another pound of grain per day to maintain growth.

-Thus, the rule with which we have been familiar for some years, "When they are eating 2 pounds of grain a day they are ready to wean," seems unduly optimistic.
+Thus, this rule, "When they are eating 2 pounds of grain a day they are ready to wean," seems unduly optimistic.
 Two pounds a day intake of grower grain will not even meet maintenance needs; heifers on this limited amount of grain will lose weight.

-If your calf rearing program has been very successful you probably are weaning at body weights around 180 pounds.
-At 5 pounds of grain per day only under favorable weather conditions (at least 60 degrees F) should we expect these heifers to gain around 1.7 - 1.8 pounds per day.
+On the other hand, if your calf rearing program has been very successful you probably are weaning at body weights around 180 pounds or higher.
+At 5 pounds of grain per day only under favorable weather conditions (at least 60 degrees F) should we expect these heifers to continue gaining around 1.7 - 1.8 pounds per day.
 When the weather is consistently below freezing these big heifers will need in the neighborhood of 7 pounds of grower grain for maintenance and to grow between 1.8 to 2 pounds a day.

 Adding hay to the ration once they are acclimated to this roughage will cut the need for concentrate feeding.
 One pound of good quality hay (19% c.p.) will substitute for roughly on pound of grain.
-Among these small heifers, however, rumen capacity is limited.
+Among these young heifers, however, rumen capacity is limited.
 It is inappropriate to depend on the eating enough hay to replace all of the grain.

-Bottom line: Do not underestimate the nutrient needs of these young rapidly-growing heifers.
+Bottom line: Do not underestimate the nutrient needs of these young rapidly-growing heifers as they are being weaned.
 They need lots of energy and protein.
 A highly-palatable grower grain mix will keep them healthy and growing rapidly while they are transitioned into a grain/hay ration.